vincentchachere/osticket-prereqs/README.md

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/acdefb7f-15ac-48ae-a1d0-3229dfb68a88"><br>

->**NOTE: You can wait for your VM to be completed on the screen displayed in the image below or *Click* 'Go to Resource' and wait there.**
+>**NOTE: You can wait for your VM to be completed on the screen displayed in the image below or `Click: Go to Resource` and wait there.**

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/1bd4eec6-f4e9-4329-9b97-722ee8a58024"><br>